Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 Read the article by Metcalf (2024) and discuss the impact of industry 4.0 and/or Industry 5.0 on the sector in which you are involved or interested.

 ### Initial post

+## 3. What exactly have I learnt and how?
+To be completed

+### 3.1 What have I learnt from this module?
+To be completed

+### 3.2 The how part of learning the above
+To be completed

+## 4. Professional skills matrix and action plan (PDP)
+To be completed